 Another more exact example is the following:

-The sea level is taken as a reference, where atmospheric pressure has values of 760 mm Hg.
-To check that the atmospheric pressure decreases in height, we go to a mountain whose highest peak is about 1.500 meters above sea level.
-We carry out the measurement and it turns out that at that height, the atmospheric pressure is 635 mm Hg.
-With this little experiment, we check that the amount of air at the peak of the mountain is less than that at sea level and, therefore, the force exerted by the air on the surface and us is less.
+The sea level is taken as a reference, where atmospheric pressure has values of 760 mm HgTo verify that atmospheric pressure decreases with altitude, we go to a mountain whose highest peak is about 1.500 meters above sea level.
+We take a measurement and find that at that altitude, the atmospheric pressure is 635 mm Hg.
+With this little experiment, we verify that the amount of air at the mountain peak is less than at sea level and, therefore, the force exerted by the air on the surface and us is less.

 Atmospheric pressure and altitude

 An important point to keep in mind is that atmospheric pressure does not decrease proportionally in height since air is a fluid that can be highly compressed.
 This explains that the air closest to the ground surface is compressed by the air's own weight.
-That is, the first layers of air close to the ground contains more air being pressed by the upper air (the air on the surface is denser, since there is more air per unit volume), therefore the pressure is higher on the surface and does not decrease proportionally since the amount of Air does not decrease steadily in height.
+That is, the first layers of air close to the ground contain more air being pressed by the upper air (the air on the surface is denser, since there is more air per unit volume), therefore the pressure is higher on the surface and does not decrease proportionally since the amount of Air does not decrease steadily in height.

 In this way we can say that being close to sea level, making a small ascent in height causes a large drop in pressure, while as we get higher, we need to go much higher to experience a decrease in atmospheric pressure to the same extent.